findify/flink-adt/README.md

 * experimental support of VarLength-style encoding of arrays of primitives

 TODO:
-* moar testing
+* moar testing.
+* make artifacts available on maven for different Flink versions.
+Currently only 1.9 is supported, but it may also work with other versions.
-* not all Scala and Java types are supported out of the box
+* not all Scala and Java types are supported out of the box.

 ## Usage